Call today: (313) 818-3238

 • Second or Subsequent Offense in 7 Years — Your driver’s license will be suspended for 1 year.
 You will be unable to get a restricted license for the first 60 days of your suspension.

-Medical Marijuana and Michigan Marijuana Trafficking
+Medical Marijuana and Marijuana Trafficking in Michigan

 Michigan’s medical marijuana laws allow you to possess a certain amount of marijuana or cultivate a certain number of plants for your own personal medical use.
 You also may possess or cultivate marijuana for a qualified medical marijuana patient when you are a designated primary caregiver.